Spherical Equivariant Layers for 3D Atomic Systems

 Nonlinearities and Output

-Applying nonlinear activation functions to spherical tensors requires care.
-If we apply a pointwise nonlinearity like ReLU directly to the components of a type-$\ell$ feature (for $\ell > 0$), we break equivariance because the nonlinearity doesn’t commute with the Wigner-D rotation matrices.
-There are several solutions to this problem.
+Nonlinear activations require care.
+Applying a pointwise nonlinearity such as ReLU directly to the components of a type-$\ell$ feature (for $\ell > 0$) breaks equivariance, because the nonlinearity does not commute with the Wigner-D rotation matrices.
+Several workarounds preserve the rotation law.

 The simplest approach is to apply nonlinearities only to type-0 (scalar) features, which are invariant and can be processed with any standard activation function.
 For higher-type features, we use only linear transformations within each layer, relying on the CG tensor products between layers to provide the necessary nonlinear mixing.